iamericfletcher/awesome-r-learning-resources/readme.md

 > Podcasts that help strengthen your skills and understanding of the `R` programming language.

 - [Not so Standard Deviations](http://nssdeviations.com/) - A data science podcast where Roger Peng and Hilary Parker talk about the latest in data science and data analysis in academia and industry.
-- [The R-Podcast](https://r-podcast.org/) - Practical advice on how to take advantage of R’s capabilities to accomplish innovative and robust data analyses.
+- [The R-Podcast](https://r-podcast.org/) - Practical advice on how to take advantage of `R` to accomplish innovative and robust data analyses.
 Hosted by Eric Nantz.

 ### YouTube